Contents:

 Step 2: Consolidate strategically

-The MSPs succeeding aren’t just buying bigger bundles.
-They’re choosing platforms over point solutions.
+The MSPs that succeed don’t just buy bigger bundles.
+They choose platforms over point solutions.
 Look for vendors who can replace multiple tools with integrated capabilities.

 The math is clear.
-MSPs using four or fewer integrated tools report half the fatigue of those using seven or more.
+MSPs that use four or fewer integrated tools report half the fatigue of those with seven or more.

 Step 3: Embrace automation (finally)